jpsaha/typst-site/README.md

     └── php.typ
 ```

+The main MOPSS material follows the wrapper/content convention.

-The MOPSS wrapper/content pattern is the same general separation used elsewhere in the project, while `motypprog/` contains supporting mathematical/programming material.
+The `motypprog/` directory contains supporting mathematical and programming material.

 ---

 # Metadata

-Each metadata-bearing wrapper defines a `lecture` dictionary.
+Metadata is attached to source content through a Typst metadata wrapper.

-A typical wrapper looks conceptually like:
+A typical wrapper looks like:

 ```typst
 #let lecture = (